pearlyzh/learning-notes/common/common.md

 	- Lost updates: Two clients concurrently perform a read-modify-write cycle.
 One overwrites the other’s write without incorporating its changes, so data is lost.
 Some implementations of snapshot isolation prevent this anomaly automatically, while others require a manual lock (SELECT FOR UPDATE).
 	- Write skew: A transaction reads something, makes a decision based on the value it saw, and writes the decision to the database.
 However, by the time the write is made, the premise of the decision is no longer true.
 Only serializable isolation prevents this anomaly.
 - MySQL:
+	- So based on 2 tests, I have some conclusions for MariaDB/MySQL at REPEATABLE isolation level: When using just select statement, phantom read doesn’t happen as SQL standard mentioned.
 	- https://qxf2.com/blog/mysql-architecture-and-layers/
 	- InnoDB: https://stackoverflow.com/questions/4358732/is-incrementing-a-field-in-mysql-atomic
 	- How to figure out if mysql index fits entirely in memory? https://stackoverflow.com/questions/11748629/how-to-figure-out-if-mysql-index-fits-entirely-in-memory